-Depending on the type of income, the category the taxpayer falls under (company, Hindu Undivided Families, individual, etc.), and the income of the individual, the income Tax Returns (ITR) form that must be submitted will vary.
+Depending on the type of income, the category the taxpayer falls under (company, Hindu Undivided Families, individual, etc.), and the income of the individual, the ITR form that must be submitted will vary.
 In case taxpayers choose the wrong form, they will have to go through the process of filing their ITR again.

 Why should an individual file ITR?